Teddy Reig: Early life and personality

-Jazz critic Leonard Weinreich wrote that "Reig lumbered around Harlem’s demimonde like a small mountain permanently enveloped in its own ganja mist."
+Jazz critic Leonard Weinreich wrote that "Reig lumbered around Harlem's demimonde like a small mountain permanently enveloped in its own ganja mist."

-Work as a Producer
+Work as a record producer

-Savoy Records had been established in Newark, New Jersey in 1942 by music entrepreneur Herman Lubinsky.
+Savoy Records had been established in Newark, New Jersey, in 1942 by music entrepreneur Herman Lubinsky.
 In 1945, Reig, who was familiar with all the groundbreaking beboppers on the New York scene, made a deal with Lubinsky to produce jazz recordings for the label.
-Over the next four years, Reig recorded countless artists whose names became legendary in jazz history.
+Over the next four years, Reig recorded countless artists whose names became noted in jazz history.

 Reig produced the first recordings by Miles Davis and Stan Getz.
 He also produced recordings by Dizzy Gillespie, Sarah Vaughan, Don Byas, Erroll Garner, Dexter Gordon, J.J.
 Johnson, Lester Young, Johnny Smith, Bud Powell, Quincy Jones, Redd Foxx, Sonny Stitt, Lee Morgan, Maynard Ferguson, and countless others.

 "There is no question that much of this wonderful jazz would have gone unpreserved had not Reig interrupted his small-time 52nd Street hustles to become an artful bridge between musicians and the money men needed to seed a recording session," wrote jazz columnist Nels Nelson.

 Recording Charlie Parker

 In November 1945, Reig produced Charlie Parker's first major recording session as a leader.
-Parker had been performing in New York for several years prior, and he'd done a handful of sessions as a sideman, but due to a recording ban that lasted from 1942–44, his bebop stylings had largely gone unrecorded and were unknown outside the jazz club circuit.
+Parker had been performing in New York for several years prior, and he'd done a handful of sessions as a sideman, but due to a recording ban that lasted from 1942 to 1944, his bebop stylings had largely gone unrecorded and were unknown outside the jazz club circuit.

-Dave Gelly, at Jazz Journal, wrote that "Savoy’s producer, Teddy Reig, had his work cut out assembling the musicians, paying them cash-in-hand, dealing with the union and turning out four masters per session.
+Dave Gelly, at Jazz Journal, wrote that "Savoy's producer, Teddy Reig, had his work cut out assembling the musicians, paying them cash-in-hand, dealing with the union and turning out four masters per session.
 The material consisted entirely of originals, so there would be no publishers to pay."

 About Parker, Reig later reminisced: "Bird's playing says it all.
 Listen to anybody: Ben [Webster], Hawk [Coleman Hawkins], Lester [Young], and you'll hear the personality of the artist come through.
 Bird always had a story to tell—and it was a beautiful story.
 Sometimes I take some of Bird's up-tempo things and play them at slower speeds.
 You can hear the beautiful melody line clearly.
 It's not just a gang of notes like some of the guys who think they're playing like Bird spew out."